Moha-boukhatem/TP_DCN/README.md

 # TP_DCN
-A quick project with some GUI for my second master degree
+A quick project with some GUI
 # how to use it

 Clone it